 An Important Note About Cleaning Product Safety

 The cleaning product industry is notoriously badly regulated.
 In fact, out of 62,000 ingredients, only 300 have even been tested.
 Common cleaning product ingredients, like fragrances, preservatives, surfactants, and dyes, can be harmful to all of us, but especially to children, whose endocrine systems are still developing.
-Sadly, the impact of daily exposure to cleaning chemicals can be as hazardous to our health as smoking a pack of cigarettes a day!
+Sadly, the impact of daily exposure to cleaning chemicals can be as hazardous to our health as smoking 20 cigarettes a day!
 For more information on this subject, check out our post Are Cleaning Products Used in Daycares & Schools Keeping Kids Healthy.